Ross’ Bookshelf

 On the fiction side of things, I love emotionally charged contemporary stories; the sadder the better!
 I’m also pushing myself to read more classics, having recently conquered Moby Dick, though, in all honesty, I think it conquered me...
 With non-fiction, philosophy and spirituality are my go to areas, though I’ve recently dabbled in nature writing, especially anything to do with Scotland.
 Outside of reading, I spend my time painting and walking outdoors, as well as cooking and, of course, the ensuing eating.

-My bookshelf at home is a (very) long list of to-be-read but here, on my digital bookshelf, I wanted to challenge myself by condensing down to the five books that have stayed with me, long after closing the cover and placing them, with reluctant hands, back on the shelf.
-Naturally, this was impossible and so I have listed six.
+My bookshelf at home is a (very) long list of to-be-read but here, on my digital bookshelf, I wanted to challenge myself by condensing down to a few titles that have stayed with me, long after closing the cover and placing them, with reluctant hands, back on the shelf.

 I Never Promised You a Rose Garden by Joanne Greenberg